WemimoAdewale/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays first five lines
+script that prints third line